ascarter/ascarter.github.io/_posts/2011-08-03-cascadia-ruby-conference-2011.markdown

 [Ryan Davis][ryan] presented a very nice tour of [Minitest][minitest].
 Let me be upfront - I dislike [RSpec][rspec] and I **hate** [Cucumber][cucumber].
 Both are very "magical".
 RSpec makes more sense to me but I don't find that the syntax is any more useful than xUnit.
 Cucumber is conceptually an interesting idea.
 But in practice, I've found it to be very difficult to build tests let alone understand what is going on.

-Ryan highlight some of the same things in his talk.
+Ryan highlighted some of the same things in his talk.
 Minitest is very transparent.
 It's not hard to see what it is doing.
 As Ryan pointed out, the goal is to get the failures as close to your code as possible.
 I completely agree with that philosophy.

 Minitest does support RSpec-style BDD syntax so it seems poised to work equally well for xUnit and BDD testing.
 I like that it is (or going to be?) part of the Ruby distribution.
 I was a little confused on if I need to do anything to get it under Ruby 1.9.x/Rails 3.